CHICAGO TRIBUNE - Sunday, May 23, 1999

 of the UN in Resolution 2131, "Declaration on the

-Inadmissibility of Intervention," reinforced the view that a forceful military
+Inadmissibility of Intervention," reinforced the view that a forceful

 intervention in any country is aggression and a crime without justification.

-Putting a "NATO" label on aggressive policy and conduct does not give that
+Putting a "NATO" label on aggressive policy and conduct does not

 conduct any sanctity.
 This Is simply a perversion of the North Atlantic Treaty